discordjs/guide/guide/voice/README.md

 - **FFmpeg**
   - If you want to play audio from many different file types, you will need to have FFmpeg installed.
   - If `libopus` is enabled, you will be able to benefit from increased performance if real-time volume alteration is disabled.
+- **DAVE Protocol**
+  - Required for enabling end-to-end encryption in voice channels.